 Focusing on security practitioners and spanning the full spectrum of offensive and defensive disciplines, the event has a strong technical emphasis, encouraging collaboration on bleeding edge techniques, case studies from the field and new security tools.

-CyberThreat is hosted by the UK's National Cyber Security Centre (NCSC) and SANS Institute.
+CyberThreat is hosted by the SANS Institute with the support of its founding partner; the UK's National Cyber Security Centre (NCSC).
 It evidences the UK Government's commitment to equip practitioners with the skills and knowledge required to defend against cyber threats and also addresses the cyber skills gap, by developing and growing talent.

 CyberThreat aims to deliver the best technical conference globally for cyber security practitioners.
 In addition to presentations from world-renowned cyber security experts and rising industry stars, CyberThreat features many hands-on opportunities for delegates in the form of in-person CTF events.